 Jen from Jenography adds:

 It’s no secret that Paris is beautiful, but autumn in the city is particularly gorgeous – you get crisp weather with cerulean skies, a lessening of tourists and great opportunities to sit wrapped up on café terraces having a chocolat chaud with your children, watching the world go by in that beautiful golden light.

-One of the best things about this diverse city is the variety of beautiful parks and Autumn is one of the best times to visit.
+One of the best things about London is the variety of beautiful parks and Autumn is one of the best times to visit.
 There’s a chill in the air but people are out as always, enjoying the fresh crisp atmosphere.

 As the leaves turn to their golden Autumn colours and the sun sparkles through the trees, reflecting off from the various water features, London parks are filled with life & colour!

 Tourists photographing the sites, couples taking a romantic stroll, joggers catching up on exercise, students playing football, parents pushing their little ones along, people wandering & admiring the view, squirrels scavenging for food, birds singing in the trees and eldering folk sitting on the benches watching the world go by, there is never a dull moment!

 Laure from FrogMom adds some of her favorite ways to enjoy London in the fall: